Ingenium-Games/ingenium/Implementations/README.md

 ## Related Documentation

-- [User Documentation](../Documentation/README.md) - How to use ig.core
+- [User Documentation](../Documentation/README.md) - How to use ingenium
-- [Contributing Guidelines](../CONTRIBUTING.md) - How to contribute to ig.core
+- [Contributing Guidelines](../CONTRIBUTING.md) - How to contribute to ingenium